GeorgiCodes/posts/go.md

 Value:0 IndexAddr: 0x220822bf30
 Value:0 IndexAddr: 0x220822bf38
 ```
 **NOTE:** You might be wondering why we used the `println` and `print` functions to display these addresses instead of using `fmt.Printf`.
-Without getting into too much detail, the fmt package uses reflection which will cause the Go compiler to allocate these values on the heap.
+Without getting into too much detail, the `fmt` package uses reflection which will cause the Go compiler to allocate these values on the heap.
 Given that I show simplified stack diagrams below, I wanted to make sure you are seeing stack addresses, not heap addresses.
 I will continue to use the `println` function for the rest of the examples when showing the address.

 Figure 1.1 below  shows how the `a` variable from Listing 1.3 looks in memory:
 ###### Figure 1.1
 ![](images/go_initialized_array.jpg)

-These memory addresses are in hexadecimal with each index located 8 bytes ahead of the last.
-Remember, the playground is a 32bit environment.
-The addresses you see on your machine may be different to the ones shown in Listing 1.2.
+These memory addresses are in hexadecimal.
+On my mac, each index is located 8 bytes ahead of the last.
+The addresses you see on your machine may be different to the ones shown in Listing 1.3 and remember if you view this in the playground, its run on 32bit architecture.
 See [Hexadecimal to Decimal](http://www.binaryhexconverter.com/hex-to-decimal-converter) converter.

 #### What does this mean?
 Creating contiguous blocks of memory has an advantage because it assists with keeping the data we are using potentially in the CPU’s caches longer.
 This in turn has performance benefits because the CPU doesn't have to flush the caches as often or reach all the way back into RAM to access any memory it needs.